m4r35n357/ODE-Playground/README.md

 ## Scanning for chaos

-Currently the method requires manual editing of a shell script, chaos-scan (note the Lorenz system is uncommented below).
+Currently the method **requires manual editing of a shell script**, chaos-scan (note the Lorenz system is uncommented below).
-I think this is probably the best approach and have no good strategy currently to change this.
+For the foreseeable future I think this is probably the best approach, and have no good strategy currently to change this.

 The chaos-scan shell script calls the ic shell script to generate six "nearby" trajectories over a range of a chosen ODE parameter.
 These trajectories are then processed in the following order by chaos-distance.py to generate a colour-coded text summary, with embedded data suitable for plotting.